How to establish a good relationship with your clients

-When you have defined all the minute details and begun the project, it is important to regularly check in with your client and update them on the progress.
-Set a primary mode of communication for your client, letting them know the best way to contact with you if necessary; older clients may want a phone number whereas those who are younger may want an e-mail address.
+When you have defined all the specific details and started working on the client's project, it’s important to regularly check in and update them on the progress.
+Set a primary mode of communication, letting them know the best way to contact with you if necessary.
+Consider the best ways to be accommodating, as older clients may be more comfortable taking a phone number whereas those who are younger may want an e-mail address.

-Also, don't beat around the bush, and make sure to let them know the total time the job will take to complete.
+Remember, don't beat around the bush.
+Make sure to let them know the total time the job will take to complete.
 Staying on top of the outlined schedule is another excellent way to assure and comfort your client, and grow one step closer to getting repeat business!

 source: Flickr; InSapphoWeTrust

-Put yourself in the customer's shoes!
-The client is usually entrusting you with their personal space, and it is necessary to remember this when building relationships.
-To best complete their project, and gain a returning customer, it is imperative to get to know them on a personal level, while remaining professional.
-Find out about their home life, the reasons for their undertaking the project, their marital status, whether they have children etc.
+It’s good to put yourself in the customer's shoes!
+The client is usually entrusting you with their personal space, and it’s necessary to remember this when building relationships.
+To best complete their project and gain a returning customer, it’s imperative to get to know them on a personal level while continuing to remain professional.
+When meeting with a client and understanding the project, find out about their home life, the reasons for their undertaking as well as key details about their personal life in relation to project itself.

-Now you've built some positive relationships and are finding your contracting business is starting to grow.
-What is the next step?
-Might we suggest building a website for your business, complete with a place for clients to directly review your process.
-If you have worked to foster constructive relationships, you should want your clients' feedback to help you find and earn other work.
+Now, we’re hoping you've built some positive relationships and are finding your contracting business starting to grow.
+What’s the next step?
+We’d suggest building a website for your business, complete with a place for clients to directly review your process.
+If you’ve worked to foster positive and constructive relationships, you should want your clients' feedback to help you find and earn more work.

-For a younger clientele, the world is online and they will more than likely google your company before reaching out.
+Especially true when working with younger clientele, the entire world exists online.
+It’s highly likely that they will Google your company before reaching out.
 If you aren't that computer savvy, there are several freelancing options to have someone build a website for you.
-Even if the website is barebones, it is an excellent way to generate clients, and by putting everything out into the open, show that you have nothing to hide!
+Even if the website is barebones, it is an excellent way to generate clients.
+By showcasing information about your business in an accessible way, you’ll show that you have nothing to hide!